 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Chronic Lymphocytic Leukemia.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu on the side of your screen.
+Think of that menu as a roadmap to this full guide.

 Leukemia is a cancer of the blood.
 Leukemia begins when normal blood cells change and grow uncontrollably.
 Chronic lymphocytic leukemia (CLL) is a cancer of the lymphocytes, a type of white blood cell involved in the body’s immune system.
 In some people with CLL, the disease grows and progresses slowly, and it may take years for symptoms to appear or for treatment to be needed.
 In fact, some patients may never need treatment for their CLL.
 In other patients the disease grows more quickly and needs treatment sooner.